niteshbalusu11/BOS-Commands-Document/README.md

 Perform a list of LNUrl functions

 - Arguments:
+  - `auth`: Authenticate to a website or an app that supports LNUrl login/sign up.
+  - `channel`: Request to open an inbound payment channel using LNUrl.
-  - `pay`: Pay to a Bolt-11 pay request (invoice) returned from a LNUrl.
+  - `pay`: Pay to a Bolt-11 pay request (invoice) returned from a LNUrl or lightning address.
+  - `withdraw`: Withdraw from an lnurl withdraw server by passing a BOLT 11 invoice.
 - Flags:
+  - `avoid`: Avoid a node, channel or a `bos tag` while paying to a LNUrl pay request.
   - `max-fee`: Maximum fees to be paid when paying the invoice, default: 1337.
+  - `max-paths`: Maximum number of paths to use while paying to a LNUrl pay request.
+  - `out`: Specify an out peer to pay the lnurl pay request.
   - `url`: LNUrl that returns an invoice to pay to.
   <br></br>
-  Example: `bos lnurl pay --url lightning:LNURL1DP68GURN8GHJ7MRWW4EXCTT5DAHKCCN00QHXGET8WFJK2UM0VEAX2UN09E3K7MF0W5LHZ0F5XAJXZVNYXQUNGDTRXGERYVFCXYERGCTXX33R2VR9XG6NXEP3VYUNWE3EVEJNSE3SVEJRGCNZV56KXVTXVYERQWR9X5ER2DEKVCUXYDWUW2V --max-fee 600`
+  Example: `bos lnurl pay --url lightning:LNURL1DP68GURN8GHJ7MRWW4EXCTT5DAHKCCN00QHXGET8WFJK2UM0VEAX2UN09E3K7MF0W5LHZ0F5XAJXZVNYXQUNGDTRXGERYVFCXYERGCTXX33R2VR9XG6NXEP3VYUNWE3EVEJNSE3SVEJRGCNZV56KXVTXVYERQWR9X5ER2DEKVCUXYDWUW2V --max-fee 600 --avoid ban`
   <br></br>
   <br></br>